watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 Functions with the same role MAY be assigned as the same service segment within the SR domain.
 By using Anycast-SIDs, multiple nodes can be grouped as part of the same service segment.

-End.AN MAY have optional arguments that can be passed as parameters to bound network service functions.
+End.AN MAY have optional arguments.

-ネットワークの任意のノードに network function を搭載可能となる
+This can provide additional programmability by embedding network function instructions in the segment list.

+### When a Network Function Goes Down
+If a network function experiences a failure, the associated route MUST be promptly removed.
+In the case of Anycast configuration, it MUST be gracefully rerouted to other nodes.
+Additionally, if no alternative nodes are available, consider either dropping the packet and sending an ICMP Destination Unreachable message or forwarding it as a pass-through.

 ### Anycast Segment
 The concept of the Anycast segment is introduced in {{!RFC8402}}.
-It is permissible to configure the same network service function segment as the same Anycast segment.
+It realizes to configure the same network function segment as the same Anycast segment.
-In such cases, the state between network service functions MUST be shared mutually.
+In such cases, the state between network functions MUST be shared mutually.

-### When a Network Service Function Goes Down
-If a network service function experiences a failure, the associated route MUST be promptly removed.
-In the case of Anycast configuration, it MUST be gracefully rerouted to other nodes.
-Additionally, if no alternative nodes are available, consider either dropping the packet and sending an ICMP Destination Unreachable message or forwarding it as a pass-through.
+State 同期はしておく必要がある（MUST）

 ### Fast Re-route
 Because SFCs are structured as a Segment List, the order of application is guaranteed even in the event of FRR for functions.